(No Pussyfooting): Release and reception

 Released in November 1973, (No Pussyfooting) failed to chart in either the US or UK.
 Island Records actively opposed its release.
 The album was released in the same year that Eno recorded his more rock-oriented solo debut Here Come the Warm Jets; Eno was attempting to launch a solo career, having left Roxy Music, and his management bemoaned the confusion caused by two albums with such different styles.
 Fripp's bandmates in King Crimson also disliked the album.
 The mainstream rock press paid the album little attention compared to Here Come the Warm Jets or Fripp's work with King Crimson.

-In the UK, the album was released at a large discount compared to normal prices and was regarded as a novelty.
-In 1975, critic Robert Christgau of The Village Voice gave the album a B+ rating, calling it "the most enjoyable pop electronics since Terry Riley's A Rainbow in Curved Air" and "more visionary and more romantic than James Taylor could dream of being."
+In the UK, the album was released at a large discount and was regarded as a novelty.
+In 1975, critic Robert Christgau of The Village Voice gave it a B+ rating, calling it "the most enjoyable pop electronics since Terry Riley's A Rainbow in Curved Air" and "more visionary and more romantic than James Taylor could dream of being."

-"I was told later," recalled Fripp, "that, as a consequence of the album, Eno's management decided he was ready to go solo.
+I was told later that, as a consequence of the album, Eno's management decided he was ready to go solo.
 They thought he had a far more glittering commercial career available to him than working with the progressive rock, left-field guitarist Robert Fripp, which now seems absurd.
-However, here are the ironies: David Bowie was a fan, I believe, of (No Pussyfooting); and I was told that Iggy Pop, who David was working with at the time, could sing all the main guitar themes."
+However, here are the ironies: David Bowie was a fan, I believe, of (No Pussyfooting); and I was told that Iggy Pop, who David was working with at the time, could sing all the main guitar themes.